SOCIAL RESPONSIBILITY

 We provide safe, efficient mobility across the Nordics through our “floating bridges, connecting people and businesses.
 Safety is our top priority, with zero critical incidents as our goal.
 By focusing on early detection of health and safety risks - for both employees and passengers – we demonstrate that profitability and marine safety can go hand in hand.

-We are committed to the highest standards of maritime safety.
-Our operations align with international labor standards and industry-specific regulations, including the Standards of Training, Certification and Watchkeeping for Seafarers (STCW) established by the International Maritime Organization (IMO), and the Maritime Labor Convention for seafarers' rights (MLC), which safeguards the rights and welfare of seafarers.
-We also comply with national labor laws in Denmark, Norway, and Sweden.
+Operating in dynamic maritime environments requires operational discipline, collaboration and robust safety management.
+We promote a safety-first culture with the ambition of zero critical incidents, supported by systematic risk assessments, continuous training and digital safety management systems.
+Our operations comply with relevant international standards, including the Standards of Training, Certification and Watchkeeping for Seafarers (STCW) established by the International Maritime Organization (IMO), and the Maritime Labor Convention for seafarers' rights (MLC), which safeguards the rights and welfare of seafarers, as well as national labour laws in Norway, Denmark and Sweden.

 A good place to work